getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster-with-cli.md

     > carina env mycluster --shell powershell  | iex
     ```

-1. Connect to your cluster and display information about it.
+1. Use `kubectl` to connect to your cluster and display information about it.

     ```bash
     $ kubectl cluster-info